butopea/vue-storefront-opencart-vsbridge/README.md

 }
 ```
 * Install the extension in OpenCart (Extensions -> Modules) and generate a secret key

+This extension will create its own tables in the database.
+An overview of the database changes [can be found here](https://github.com/butopea/vue-storefront-opencart-vsbridge/blob/master/src/admin/controller/extension/module/vsbridge.php#L103).

 * Get the [Vue Storefront OpenCart Indexer](https://github.com/butopea/vue-storefront-opencart-indexer) to import your data into ElasticSearch.